Getting Google reviews isn't hard... if you know what to do.

 A recent Colloquy survey revealed that three in four people are likely to share a negative experience with their friends and family, but only 42 percent of people would recommend a good product or service.

 All you have to do is add your customer contact information to your secure and private ReputationStacker Dashboard.
-The system does the rest, sending out a short survey to your customers.
+The system does the rest, sending out a short survey to your customers that gets feedback about their experience with your business and directs them to the online review sites of your choice to post a review.

 And whether it's Google, Facebook, or dozens of other online review sites, ReputationStacker monitors all of your reviews and keeps them in one convenient place in the ReputationStacker Dashboard.